gojimmypi/gojimmypi.github.io/_posts/2021-09-11-ESP32-JTAG-GDB-Debugging.md

 #
 ```

+# Config File Settings

-For reference, the ` interface/jlink.cfg` looks like [this](https://github.com/espressif/openocd-esp32/blob/master/tcl/interface/jlink.cfg):
+For reference, the `interface/jlink.cfg` looks like [this](https://github.com/espressif/openocd-esp32/blob/master/tcl/interface/jlink.cfg).
+Be sure to edit with the respective serial number of your device!

 ```
 #